-Visitors to Great Britain should not that the traffic drives on the left-hand side of the road, which is not the most common driving system seen around the world.
+Visitors to Great Britain should note traffic moves on the left-hand side of the road.
+That is not the most common driving system seen worldwide.

 The National Speed Limits restrict maximum traveling speeds for most vehicles on British roads.
 Road traffic signs used around the United Kingdom are stated in imperial units, as a rule, which means that speed limit signage is posted in miles per hour (mph).

 BLUE BADGE PARKING RULES: Read through this section to get more valuable information about your eligibility to join one of the Blue Badge schemes or get up to speed with current rules and regulations on parking permits, parking ticket payment laws, penalty fines, and the ever-popular wheel clamping restrictions.

 HEAVY GOODS VEHICLE DRIVING RULES: The HGV driver regulations, and transportation section lists the legal requirements for becoming a driver of Heavy Goods Vehicles according to UK driving laws.
 There is also information about carrying loads and roadside checks.

 UK HIGHWAY CODE RULES: Essential reading for car vehicle drivers, motorcyclists, and all road users with invaluable safety information and guidance applying to vulnerable road users including small children, older pedestrians, cyclists, and horse riders.